CSOIreland/Code-Transcompiler-using-LLMs-public/README.md

 # CSO code Translator

 ## About
 This application is a framework which can be used to translate from one programming language to another (for example the CSO use it to translate SAS to R).
-The application utilises the OpenAI LLM API to translate the code, however it should be possible to use alternative LLMs from other suppliers with some adjustments to the source code - such changes are outside of the scope of this document.
+The application utilises the OpenAI API to translate the code, however it should be possible to use alternative LLMs from other suppliers with some adjustments to the source code - such changes are outside of the scope of this document.

 ## Authors